-When making cheese from unpasteurized milk, the milk is often let stand for several hours first -- often overnight.
+When making cheese from unpasteurized (aka raw) milk, the milk is often let stand for several hours first — often overnight.
 This allows bacteria naturally present in unpasteurized milk to start converting the milk sugars in it (lactose) into lactic acid.
 With pasteurized milk, the bacteria must be added back in, as the pasteurization process has killed them them off.
 These bacteria are important for the later flavour of the cheese.
-(Whenever pasteurized milk acidifies on its own, it's dangerous to consider using it for any consumption, as the bacteria that have entered the milk to do that will be unknown.)
+(Whenever pasteurized milk acidifies on its own, it can be dangerous to consider using it for any consumption purposes, as the bacteria that have entered the milk to do that will be unknown.)

 The milk is then curdled, through the addition of rennet or an acid such as vinegar, lemon juice, etc. Acid curdling is usually used for fresh, loose-pack cheeses that won’t be aged, such as cottage cheese or ricotta.

 The first step in getting whey out of curds is the addition of salt.
-Salt expels whey, and inhibits the growth of anything that could spoil the cheese.
-The salt also encourages a protective rind to form.
+Salt expels whey, as well as inhibiting the growth of anything that could spoil the cheese.
+The salt also encourages a protective rind to form on the cheeses when they are shaped or moulded.
 The heavier the salting, the heavier the rind that forms.

 Next, the curds can be slightly heated or “cooked”, to encourage them to release more whey.
 This step can also give the curds a slight rubbery texture.
-To get a more rubbery textured cheese such as Gruyère, the curds are cooked more.
-In making Cheese, the temperature ranges between 95 F (34 C) and 102 F (39 C) can be especially critical: 95 F will give a very soft curd Cheese, 102 F will yield a very firm Cheese, and each few degrees in between are practically a separate firmness of Cheese along the way.
+To get a more rubbery textured cheese such as gruyère, the curds are cooked more.
+In making cheese, the temperature ranges between 34 C (95 F) and 39 C (102 F) can be especially critical: 34 C will give a very soft curd cheese, 39 C will yield a very firm cheese, and each degree in between is practically a separate firmness of cheese along the way.

 Next, to make a very firm cheese, such as cheddar, the curds are also “milled” or “cheddared”: that is, cut into very small pieces to provide lots of surface for whey to escape.

-During aging, the casein protein breaks down into peptides, which break down into amino acides, which break down into amines.
+During aging, the casein protein in milk breaks down into peptides, which break down into amino acids, which break down into amines.
 At each stage of breakdown, the flavour gets more complex.

-When you heat Cheese past a certain temperature, the proteins in the Cheese coagulate and separate from the fat and water in the Cheese.
+When you heat cheese past a certain temperature, the proteins in the cheese separate from the fat and water in the cheese, and coagulate.
 Tough, stringy masses result.
-Hard, well-ripened Cheeses are better for heating because their broken-down proteins have a harder time coagulating; this broken down protein also makes them more easy to blend into a sauce.
-Cheshire Cheese is one of the best cheeses for a cheese sauce.
+Hard, well-ripened cheeses are better for heating because their broken-down proteins have a harder time coagulating; this broken-down protein also makes them more easy to blend into a sauce.
+Cheshire cheese is considered by many English cooks to be one of the best cheeses for a cheese sauce.

 When a cheese melts, it will either be stringy, like mozzarella, or “flowing”, like Cheshire.